Board of Trustees

 Theresa A. Carson is the Founder and past President/CEO of the African American Greater Albuquerque Chamber of Commerce.
 She is a retired Senior Manager of Supply Chain Integration at Sandia National Laboratories.
 Her responsibilities included oversite of Supply Chain’s Procurement Policies, Training, Quality Assurance, Supplier Risk Management and Supplier Diversity Programs.
 She retired in March 2018, after 36 years of Service in the National Interest.
 She has served on the Albuquerque Academy Board of Directors (2005-2011) and other School Boards and Foundations.
 Theresa is passionate about helping children achieve educational and professional success.
 She is committed to utilizing her God given talents for this purpose.
 She believes, “together, we can do great things and make a greater difference” within our respective communities.

 Jennifer deGraauw was born and raised in rural Kansas and moved to New Mexico in 2005.
-She lives in the North Valley with her husband, Drew, and their two daughters: Anna (7th grade) and Madeleine (5th grade).
-She graduated from the University of Kansas with a degree in Business and attended law school at Tulane and the University of New Mexico.
+She lives in the North Valley with her husband, Drew, and their two daughters, Anna and Madeleine, who both attend Bosque School.
+She graduated from the University of Kansas with a degree in business and attended law school at Tulane and the University of New Mexico.
 She has practiced law in New Mexico for 15 years.
 She is the owner of Terry & deGraauw Family Law Firm.
-Jennifer is a Past-President of the New Mexico Collaborative Practice Group.
+Jennifer is a past president of the New Mexico Collaborative Practice Group.
 She previously served as a board member of the Albuquerque Bar Association and State Bar of New Mexico Family Law Section board.